UoA-eResearch/GPG-ro-crate-profile/index.md

 ## Conforms To

-The Metadata File Descriptor `conformsTo` MUST be a list that contains at least this profile and the RO-Crate profile `"https://w3id.org/ro/crate/1.1"`.
+The Metadata File Descriptor `conformsTo` MUST be a list that contains at least this profile`"https://doi.org/10.17608/k6.auckland.27288519.v1"` and the RO-Crate profile `"https://w3id.org/ro/crate/1.1"`.

 Any *EncryptedContextEntity*, *EncryptedGraphMessage* or *Recipient* specified via *encryptedTo*  MAY list this profile via `conformsTo`.